zaxovaiko/next-apollo-blog/README.md

 ## Project structure and Business logic

-Basically this project is using `schema.graphql` for defining GraphQL schema and `prisma/schema.prisma` for defining Prisma database schema.
+This project is using `schema.graphql` for defining GraphQL schema and `prisma/schema.prisma` for defining Prisma database schema.

 From the business perspective this project is pretty much obvious.
 User can create draft posts which he can publish later.
 Also, everybody can comments posts.